Why Rear Facing Is Safer

 A toddler's ribs are also very soft.
 In a forward facing car seat the force of the crash throws the child forward while the five-point harness holds the torso back in the seat.
 This can bend the ribs and damage the child's internal organs.

-Using a rear facing car seat reduces the risk of serious injury or death from 40% to just 8% compared with a forward facing seat.
+In a rear facing seat the head, neck and spine are cradled by the back of the car seat which reduces the risk of serious injury or death from 40% to just 8% compared with a forward facing seat.